 Routine worm count time

-No one should still be blindly dosing all through the year.
-Our worming drugs are far too precious to be wasted in this way and will not stay effective for the future if used in such a random and irresponsible way.
+No horses should be blindly treated without testing first; our worming drugs are far too precious to be wasted in this way and will not stay effective for the future if used in such an irresponsible way.
 Test first and the majority of horses will not need treating.

 Is it tapeworm time?